MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-batch-mode.md

 <a name="batch-function"></a>

-## Step 2: Define the record data to be batched
+## Step 2: Define the data records to be batched

 Next, use the batch public api function `$batch` to define the input record data for the batch and set the number of concurrent threads for processing.

-**For example:**
+For example:
 ```R
 myBatch <- service4Batch$batch(inputs, parallelCount = 10)
 ```